-Mardik Martin wrote the most traditional, linear script for the film (more of a traditional Jake LaMotta biography), but backed off on the project due to exhaustion after months of research.
-Paul Schrader made several changes to the script, including making, Joey La Motta, Jake's brother, the second most prominent character (by combining his actions with that of Jake's friend, Peter Savage) and starting the story in the middle of La Motta's career rather than at the beginning.
-Although they kept Schrader's overall structure, Martin Scorsese and Robert De Niro spent 5 weeks rewriting his version of the script until they had exactly the film they wanted (Scorsese and De Niro are uncredited as screenwriters for the film).
+Mardik Martin wrote the most traditional, linear script for the film (more of a traditional Jake LaMotta biography), but backed off on the project, due to exhaustion after several months of research.
+Paul Schrader made several changes to the script, including making, Joey LaMotta, Jake's brother, the second most prominent character (by combining his actions with that of Jake's friend, Peter Savage) and starting the story in the middle of LaMotta's career, rather than at the beginning.
+Although they kept Schrader's overall structure, Martin Scorsese and Robert De Niro spent five weeks re-writing his version of the script until they had exactly the film they wanted (Scorsese and De Niro are uncredited as screenwriters for the film).

-Of all the great dramatic films in history, it was the great Buster Keaton's comedy Battling Butler (1926) that was one of Martin Scorsese's biggest inspirations in getting the "feel" of the boxing scenes just right, particularly (and most likely) from Keaton's surprisingly realistic, climactic fight.
+Of all of the great dramatic films in history, it was the great Buster Keaton's comedy Battling Butler (1926) that was one of Martin Scorsese's biggest inspirations in getting the "feel" of the boxing scenes just right, particularly (and most likely) from Keaton's surprisingly realistic, climactic fight.
 As quoted in the book "Martin Scorsese's Raging Bull" edited by Kevin J. Hayes (Cambridge University Press.
 Copyright 2005), Scorsese called Keaton "the only person who had the right attitude about boxing in the movies" for him.

 Martin Scorsese was worried about the On the Waterfront (1954) recitation because he knew he'd be inviting critical comparison between the scene in this film and the original film's scene.
 Robert De Niro read it in various ways.
-Scorsese chose the take in which the recitation is extremely flat specifically to mute the comparison, and to suggest that it is simply a recitation and not indicative of how Jake LaMotta felt about his brother.
+Scorsese chose the take in which the recitation is extremely flat, specifically to mute the comparison, and to suggest that it is simply a recitation, and not indicative of how Jake LaMotta felt about his brother.

-Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and '50s.
+Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and 1950s.
 He eventually was sent to prison for conspiracy and extortion after being prosecuted by U.S. Attorney General Robert F. Kennedy.

-Executives at United Artists were very reluctant to finance the film as they were perturbed by the extreme profanity and violence in the screenplay.
-With some justification, as it transpired: at one point it was doubtful whether the film would be released in the UK at all due to its extreme nature.
+Executives at United Artists were very reluctant to finance the film, as they were perturbed by the extreme profanity and violence in the screenplay.
+With some justification, as it transpired: at one point, it was doubtful whether the film would be released in the UK at all, due to its extreme nature.

-According to the book "The Academy Awards: The Complete Unofficial History" by J. Piazza & G. Kinn (2008), "All the action on the set of Raging Bull (1980) was shut down for four months so that 'Robert de Niro' could keep it going in his digestive system.
-He gained 56 pounds".
+According to the book "The Academy Awards: The Complete Unofficial History" by J. Piazza and G. Kinn (2008), "All the action on the set of Raging Bull (1980) was shut down for four months so that Robert de Niro could keep it going in his digestive system.
+He gained fifty-six pounds."

 The boxing scenes were originally scheduled to be filmed over a period of five weeks.
 However, because of the way that Martin Scorsese designed to film them shot by shot, the filming of the fight scenes went over twice the length to ten weeks.